Mithgol/FGHI-URL/README.md

 * The `FidoURL.rus.txt` file is the Russian version of the draft.
 This version is provided in UTF-8 (for the diffs to look reasonably good on GitHub and other git tools) and thus should be converted to CP866 encoding (common in Russian Fidonet) before posting to Fidonet.

 This repository does also contain a JavaScript module (for Node.js) as a proof of concept and a reference implementation.
+It requires Node.js version 0.8 (or newer) and npm.
+An attempt of an npm-driven installation in Node 0.6 (or older) [would fail in 2014](https://github.com/npm/npm/issues/4379) anyway.

 # Versions